 These are the compulsory contribution as well as their rates for foreign employees.

-Starting from 1 January 2019, all employers that hire foreign workers have to register their foreign staff with SOCSO and contribute for EIS.
+Starting from 1 January 2019, all employers that hire foreign workers have to register their foreign staff with SOCSO.
 The contribution rate is 1.25% of the insured monthly wages and is to be paid by the employer.

 The foreign worker must possess a valid passport and a Special Pass for new foreign workers OR an employment pass and Temporary Employment Visit Pass or a valid employment pass for existing foreign workers.
 Whichever is applicable.

 What are the incomes that must declared for SOCSO contribution?
 Incomes such as wages, paid leave, overtime, allowance, and commission.

 With SQL Payroll software, you can automatically make the payment by generating a text file of the Borang 8A and submit in SOCSO’s official website.

 Contributions to the Employment Insurance Scheme (EIS) are not applicable to foreign employees.

 SOCSO clarified that all legal Foreign Workers will be covered by Employment Injury (EI) Scheme under Act 4 and not Employment Insurance System (EIS) under the Employment Insurance System Act 2017 (Act 800).